 The banner-making workshops will focus on text and textiles, echoing the practices of the women’s suffrage campaign and will be spaces to consider the power of the vote today and our shared future.
 The banners made will represent and celebrate the diverse voices of women and girls from different backgrounds.

-The participant group of artists are so far confirmed to be Susannah Wallis, Kushnood Ahmed, Lesley Robinson, Margaret Hall, Kirsty Gaunt, Ruth Howard, Carolyn Howe, Hazel Huber, Sally Chinnea, Jacci Todd, Lisa Meehan and Jo Beal.
+The participant group of artists are so far confirmed to be Susanna Wallis, Kushnood Ahmed, Lesley Robinson, Margaret Hall, Sonnia Montes, Kirsty Gaunt, Ruth Howard, Hazel Huber, Sally Chinea, Jacci Todd, Jo Beal, Damien Robinson, Yvonne Clarkson, Lisa Meehan, Carolyn Howe, Jane Ford, Laurence Coates, Sophie Merriman, Emily Moon and Christine Rowles.

 The workshops will take place at the Kinetika studio, Purfleet, in Feb and May 2018.